HP OfficeJet Pro 9125e Printer Review

 Our Verdict

-The HP 9125e is great for family use.
-This all-in-one has many connectivity options, making it easy for every household member to access.
+The HP 9125e is good for home use.
+This all-in-one model offers multiple connectivity options, making it easy for every household member to access.
 Its ink cartridges yield a large number of prints and are relatively cheap, so you won't have to worry about high running costs.
-The scanner produces nice scans, and there's also an automatic feeder with duplex scanning capability to process long or double-sided documents.
+The scanner produces nice scans, and it also has an automatic feeder with duplex scanning capability to process long or double-sided documents.
 Printing-wise, it's excellent for document printing but not so much for photos, as its low print resolution and limited color range result in a significant loss of fine details and overly dark pictures.
+It's also a relatively large printer, so you may have a harder time finding space for it.

 Pros